 For beachfront dining at sunset, Sandbar Restaurant can’t be beat.
 Order a mojito and check out the daily specials while watching the sun dip below the horizon.
 There are tables right on the sand, so go ahead and slip off your shoes.

 For an afternoon drink, pull up a seat at your own tiki hut table on the beach at The Kokonut Hut.
-Just across the street, you'll find my favorite lunch spot on the island: Wicked Cantina.
-This Tex-Mex joint owned by a husband and wife team serves up killer tacos (I love the shrimp tacos and carnitas street tacos), chips and salsa, and the best mango margaritas I've ever had.
-You'll frequently find a talented local musician on the patio out front.
-The patio has been expanded to allow for additional outdoor seating.
+Just across the street, you’ll find my favorite lunch spot on the island: Wicked Cantina.
+This Tex-Mex joint owned by a husband and wife team serves up killer tacos, chips and salsa, and the best mango margaritas in town.
+You’ll frequently find a talented local musician on the patio out front.